Health Information and Tools > Patient Care Handouts > Learning About Drug Use in Teens

 • Talk to your parents.
 That may sound odd, but they love you and were also teens once.
 They can help you.

-• Talk to your family doctor, school counsellor, adult relative, minister or clergy member, or a friend's parents.
+• Talk to your family doctor, a school counsellor, an adult relative, a faith leader, or a friend's parents.

 Where can you learn more?